OleDakotaJoe/clonr/README.md

 It is recommended that you provide a regex for validating the end-user input for your template variables.
 To add validation, simply add a `validation` key under the variable you would like to validate, and pass in a regex for validation.
+Be aware that the regex will be evaluated by golang, and must follow the [go regex spec](https://yourbasic.org/golang/regexp-cheat-sheet/).

 NOTE: If a default variable is provided, it is not checked against validation in this step.